 What is an escrow officer?

-Their role is to only provide escrow services — while not giving any advice to either party.
+An escrow officer’s role is to only provide escrow services — while not giving any advice to either party.

 They can objectively discuss the instructions for the closing to take place, but they must remain completely neutral.